scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 Please see [Getting Started](getting-started.md) for configurations of other databases/storages.

-### Scalar DB server
+### Scalar DB Server

-You can also execute Two-phase Commit Transactions through the Scalar DB server.
+You can also execute Two-phase Commit Transactions through the Scalar DB Server.
-You don't need a special configuration for Two-phase Commit Transactions, so you can follow [the Scalar DB server document](scalardb-server.md) to use it.
+You don't need a special configuration for Two-phase Commit Transactions, so you can follow [the Scalar DB Server document](scalardb-server.md) to use it.

 ## How to execute Two-phase Commit Transactions